 This is a very interesting DVD instructional, to say the least.
 There are not plenty of DVDs out there that are purely conceptual.
 Do not get me wrong, there are plenty of submissions in this Ryan hall DVD.
 The whole approach though is much different, just as the name suggests.
 Similar to the arm triangle release, hall focuses on a family of attacks that are based on the same concept – an open elbow.

 The idea behind the open elbow is how to control someone by breaking the structure of their arm so that it turns in to a lever you can manipulate.
 All concepts that refer to the open elbow are covered in high detail.
 The first volume contains both theory and basic strategies of controlling and attacking via the open elbow.

 The second and third volume focus on applying the open elbow principle to two very common armlocks.
 The Kimura and Omoplata, respectively are the main subjects here.
 In both cases, the approach is quite different from the traditional one.
-Once again, Hall demonstrates them as positions instead of just position holds.
+Once again, Hall demonstrates them as positions instead of just the position holds.
 Even better, he keeps building on the open elbow concept building logical systems in every direction.

 Special Hint: The complete first volume is an essential lesson in the fundamentals of Jiu-Jitsu.
 Understand it completely before moving on!

 Why is this Ryan Hall DVD at the very end instead of up there with the other guard instructionals?
 Well, first of all, it is a No-Gi DVD, whereas all other releases are in the Gi.
 Furthermore, this is the DVD that focuses on Ryan’s other signature move apart from the triangle – the inside heel hook.
 This is the one source on leglocks from the 50/50 guard that every grappler needs to own.
 It is as simple as that.